Planning a visit to the Research Centre

 - Private records may have restrictions placed on them by donors

-- Copies of collection items are supplied in accordance with the Copyright Act
+- Copies of collection items are supplied in accordance with the Copyright Act and donor conditions.

 - Access to other Memorial collections (for example art, military heraldry and military technology) not on display is by prior arrangement with the curators of each collection.